 Once our department has reviewed the reportable crash report (FR300), it is submitted to the Virginia Department of Motor Vehicles’ approval process.

-The Purcellville Police Department does not disseminate Reportable Crash Reports (FR300) to the Commonwealth of Virginia.
+The Purcellville Police Department does not disseminate Crash Reports (FR300) submitted to the DMV.

 To obtain a copy of a NON-REPORTABLE CRASH REPORT

 Hit and run crashes on public property less than $1,500.00; crashes occurring on private property and involving death, personal injury or hit and run crashes.

 In those instances where a crash is not reportable to the DMV and it is not required by Department policy (see above), no documentation of the crash will be generated.

 Crashes that are not reportable to the Commonwealth of Virginia may be documented in the department’s record management system.
 The investigating officer will inform the involved parties of the crash, if such report exist, by providing a case number.